IsmaelP19/notes-api-backend/README.md

 # FullStackOpen-Bootcamp
-This is the repo used for FullStackOpen Bootcamp (backend side)
+This is the repo used for FullStackOpen Bootcamp (backend side) deployed to Heroku